kjolley/BIGSdb_documentation/dbase_setup.rst

   * Allows multiple fields to be queried as a group.
 Value should be the name of the group followed by a colon (:) followed by a comma-separated list of fields to group, e.g. identifiers:id,strain,other_name.

+* genome_comparator_limit

+  * Overrides the isolate number limit for the Genome Comparator plugin.
+    Default: '1000'.

 * hide_unused_schemes